National Lab Demonstrates Its Commitment to Energy Efficient Scientific Research in Supercomputer Data Center

 The data center was designed to be highly efficient, employing both a chiller-less cooling water system and air side economizers.
 Most of the IT load in the data center consists of two Cray supercomputers consuming roughly 5,000 kW, cooled by integrated cooling water coils and fans.
 It also houses approximately 500 kW of IT equipment in hot/cold aisle configuration.
 There are also floors of office space served by rooftop units which receive condenser water from the data center cooling towers.

 Despite the highly efficient baseline, we identified over 2 million kWh in potential energy savings.
 In the first 6 months, we helped implement, optimize and verify energy savings over 700,000 kWh.
-Since then, we’ve helped implement an additional 300,000 kWh of savings and additional measures are in currently progress.
+Since then, we’ve helped implement an additional 300,000 kWh of energy savings and additional efficiency measures are in currently progress.

 One energy saving project currently being implemented is the optimization of NERSC’s hydronic cooling system, which involves several phases.
 The following graph shows the progression of implementing savings after the first phase.
 The purple line shows the baseline energy consumption and the green line shows the consumption after optimizing the condenser water reset based on outside air wet bulb temperature – nice and smooth.